 Vibration; While the BMW twin is considered a smooth motorcycle, they do vibrate at some speeds and rpm.

 Vintage; An old BMW motorcycle.

 Viscosity; The measure of the thickness of any oil.
 One must use the proper viscosity for different times of the year due to temperature changes.

-Volt meter to battery; Some of the later BMWs had a volt meter mounted in the fairing.
+Voltmeter to a battery; Some of the later BMWs had a voltmeter mounted in the fairing.
 They were notoriously inaccurate.

 VOM; acronym for Volt-Ohm Meter, a very handy test instrument for electrical diagnostic use.